 - An abnormal bend in your toes making your toes look like a hammer, which is called hammertoe

-- Inflammation in your joints behind your toes
+- Inflammation in your joints in the back of the toes.

 Any of these symptoms sound familiar?

 Our feet are the only body part that is required to bear the weight of our entire body.
 It is no wonder that when our feet aren’t functioning by its very design, it can cause pain upward through the rest of the body.
-It’s much like a domino effect where one things leads to another.
+It’s much like a domino effect where one thing leads to another.
 In the same way, when your big toe joint is unable to move upward during walking or running, then that bone that sits behind the big toe is unable to move downward.
 This causes the stress to transfer to the smaller second and third metatarsal bones.
-This pressure can cause pain, calluses, hardened skin or other problems as mentioned before like hammertoe and inflammation.
-Essentially, the body is trying to protect itself using these other methods.
-It is trying to signal to you that something is wrong.
+This pressure can cause calluses, hardened skin or other problems as mentioned before like hammertoe and inflammation, and pain.
+Essentially, the body is trying to signal to you that something is wrong.
 We’re sure you recognize it too because this will trigger your pain sensors.
-When this happens, it is impossible to walk correctly.
+When this happens it is impossible to walk correctly.

-This condition may be more likely to develop if you are:
+This condition may be more likely to develop if you:

-- Standing a lot in one spot during the day
+- Do a lot of standing in one spot during the day.

-- Roll your foot in to the inside too much
+- Have poor foot posture and roll your foot into the inside too much.

-The great news is surgery is rarely needed with this injury but may be needed if a hammertoe becomes too severe.
+- The great news is surgery is rarely needed with this injury.

 Take for example a customer we heard from recently.
+He lives in the UK and he is a master level (older), runner.
 He is the best runner in his age group in the UK in the 400m.
-He had significant pain in back of the second toe for a number of years and has tried various insoles, metatarsal pads and shoes to alleviate the problem.
-The problem is that motion in his big toe joint was restricted and none of these pads or insoles or shoes alone could solve that problem.
+He had significant pain in the back of the second toe for a number of years and has tried various insoles, metatarsal pads and shoes to alleviate the problem.
+The problem is that motion in his big toe joint was restricted and none of these pads or insoles or shoes could solve the problem.
 When we restored the ability to extend the big toe and allowed his first metatarsal to come down and bear the weight it is designed for, his pain was completely alleviated.

-Now that we’ve unpacked metatarsalgia, can you see why it’s just a big word for pain in the ball of your foot?
+Now that we’ve unpacked metatarsalgia, can you see why it’s just a big word for a ball of foot pain?